On-campus subject tasters

 Unfortunately, we cannot guarantee places for all applicants as each pupil must meet the minimum academic criteria in order to be eligible to participate in the day.

-What happens if there are more applications than there are places available on the taster day?
+What happens if there are more applications than there are places available on the subject taster?

 In the event that there are more applications than there are available spaces, the taster day team will assess all application forms and make decisions on the most suitable candidates based on pre-determined scoring criteria.

-Will you contact the pupil's school/teacher to let them know who will be attending the taster day?
+Will you contact the pupil's school/teacher to let them know who will be attending the subject taster?

-We will not contact schools with details of any students who have been successful in gaining a place on the taster day.
+We will not contact schools with details of any students who have been successful in gaining a place on the subject taster.
 This would be the responsibility of the individual attending.

-Taster days duration can vary depending on which department is delivering them.
+Duration can vary depending on the department and the nature of the activity.
 However, timings usually mirror a school day - with a slightly later start to allow pupils from further afield to get to Sheffield in good time.
 A good example of an itinerary is below:

-What happens if a taster day is cancelled on the day (bad weather etc)?
+What happens if an on-campus Subject taster is cancelled on the day (due to bad weather etc)?

 When your place is confirmed we will ask you to confirm your attendance and to also provide further details, for example (mobile number, emergency contact details, dietary requirements etc).
 If an event is cancelled we will contact students directly to let them know - either by email, or if an event is cancelled within 48 hours contact will be by phone.